Laws and regulations governing procurement

-HHNK applies the applicable laws and regulations when tendering projects and services.
-These European and national rules must ensure the free movement of goods, services and capital between EU member states and optimal market operation.
+HHNK complies with the applicable laws and regulations when tendering for projects and services.
+These European and national rules are designed to ensure the free movement of goods, services, and capital between EU member states and optimal market functioning.

 European directive

-Dutch procurement laws and regulations are based on the European Directive 2014/24/EU.
-The European rules have been implemented in the Netherlands in the Procurement Act 2012.
+Dutch laws and regulations governing public procurement are based on European Directive 2014/24/EU.
+The European rules have been implemented in the Netherlands in the 2012 Public Procurement Act.

 Procurement Act 2012

-Some of the provisions of the law have been further elaborated in an Order in Council (Aanbestedingsbesluit):
+A number of provisions from the Act have been further elaborated in an order in council (Procurement Decree):

-- The Uniform European Tender Document (UEA) is a self-declaration on the financial condition, abilities and suitability of companies for a procurement procedure.
+- The Uniform European Procurement Document (UEA) is a self-declaration regarding the financial situation, capabilities, and suitability of companies for a tendering procedure.

-- The Procurement Regulations for Works 2016 (ARW 2016) describes the procedures for tendering contracts for works, but we also apply the regulations for supplies and services.
-This promotes uniformity in our procurement documents and ensures that our methods are recognizable and predictable for the market.
+- The 2016 Procurement Regulations for Works (ARW 2016) describe the procedures for tendering contracts for works, but we also apply the regulations to supplies and services.
+This promotes uniformity in our tender documents and ensures that our working methods are recognizable and predictable for the market.